Resonance Disorders

 Prosthetic Management

-Prosthetic management is used for correcting resonance problems that result in hypernasality when there are no surgical options or when the individual is unable or unwilling to undergo surgery.
-SLPs may collaborate with prosthodontists to assist in prosthetic design, positioning, or adjustments for optimal speech and swallowing function (Jackson, 2015).
+Prosthetic management is uncommon in cases where resonance disorder is anatomically based but may be used for correcting resonance problems that are neurologically based, when surgical options are not recommended for the patient by the surgical team, or in rare cases where surgery has not completely resolved the problem.
+In cases when a consultation with a prosthodontist is being considered, SLPs may collaborate with that prosthodontist to assist in prosthetic design, positioning, or adjustments for optimal speech and swallowing function (Jackson, 2015).

 Prosthetic management may include

-• palatal obturator (to occlude an oronasal fistula);
+• a palatal obturator (to occlude an oronasal fistula),

-• speech bulb (to occlude the velopharynx when there is velopharyngeal insufficiency);
+• a “speech bulb” (to occlude the velopharynx when there is VPI),

-• palatal lift (to hold the velum up in order to compensate for poor velar mobility); and
+• a palatal lift (to elevate the velum when there is VPI to compensate for poor velar mobility), and

-• nasal obturator (used for individuals with velopharyngeal insufficiency or incompetency to decrease airflow during speech; can be used when a palatal lift is not an option).
+• a nasal obturator (used for individuals with VPI or velopharyngeal incompetency to decrease airflow during speech; can be used when a palatal lift is not an option).

 Pharmacologic Management